hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 There are two top-level components of a transaction processor: a processor class and a handler class.
 The SDK provides a general-purpose processor class.
 The handler class is application-dependent and contains the business logic for a particular family of transactions.
-Multiple handlers can be connected to a processor class.
+Multiple handlers can be connected to an instance of the processor class.

-Handlers get called in two ways: an ``apply`` method and various metadata methods.
+Handlers get called in two ways:

+# An ``apply`` method
+# Various "metadata" methods

 The metadata is used to connect the handler to the processor, and we'll discuss it at the end of this tutorial.
 The bulk of the handler, however, is made up of ``apply`` and its helper functions, so that's where we'll start.